-The Avenue holds three relaxed, informal support groups every month (with the exception of bank holidays) at The Pentecostal Church, Crab Lane, Biggleswade, Bedfordshire, SG18 0LN.
+The Avenue holds two relaxed, informal support groups every month (with the exception of bank holidays) at The Pentecostal Church, Crab Lane, Biggleswade, Bedfordshire, SG18 0LN.
 Free car parking is available adjacent to the church.

 Note: If our day support groups fall in the school holidays these groups change to holiday groups for the children.
 See below information.

 For times and information please refer to our calendar or download our support group dates here:

 At our groups we support parent/carers, grandparents and relatives by:

 - Listening and offering unconditional support, friendship and ideas to help you and your family

 - Selling a small selection of sensory and communication aids such as wobble cushions, ear defenders, fidget bags, pencil grips and communication fans. (subject to stock availability).